brainpy/BrainPy/docs/index.rst

 =====================

-`BrainPy`_ is a highly flexible and extensible framework targeting on the high-performance Brain Dynamics Programming (BDP).
+`BrainPy`_ is a highly flexible and extensible framework targeting on the general-purpose Brain Dynamics Programming (BDP).
 Among its key ingredients, BrainPy supports:

 - **JIT compilation** and **automatic differentiation** for class objects.
 - **Numerical methods** for ordinary differential equations (ODEs),